 - Your clothes are hot to the touch after a dry cycle.

-- You’re noticing more lint your dryer's lint trap than normal.
+- You notice more lint in your dryer's lint trap than usual.

 - You see lint sticking out of the outdoor exhaust vent.